Panos997/Invoice_Understanding/README.md

 This project outlines a viable pathway for leveraging document-oriented multimodal models to effectively extract key information from a diverse set of documents, starting from the ground up with data annotation and leading to the successful training of such models.

-The code for the impleemtaion based on this Github repository: https://github.com/manikanthp/LayoutLMV3_Fine_Tuning
+The implementation code is based on the GitHub repository available at: https://github.com/manikanthp/LayoutLMV3_Fine_Tuning